Tiberriver256/Tiberriver256.GitHub.io/_posts/2016-04-21-PowerShell-HTML-GUI-Pt1.md

 ---
 published: true
 layout: post
-title: "AngularJS PowerShell GUI - Part 1"
+title: "PowerShell GUI with HTML - Part 1"
-description: Part 1 of 6 in a blog series about building GUIs for PowerShell using HTML and javascript.
+description: Part 1 of 3 in a blog series about building PowerShell GUIs using HTML and javascript.
 modified: {}
 tags:
   - PowerShell
   - GUI
   - HTML
-  - AngularJS
 categories:
   - PowerShell
   - GUI